australia/aboriginal-flag-cv-model/README.md

 # If you have got this far, you've already trained your very own unique machine learning model
 # What are you going to do with this new found power?

 ```

-To run it from within the repo;
+To run it from within the [repo](https://github.com/australia/aboriginal-flag-cv-model);

 ```
-python3 train.py // should output a file called model.pth
+python3 train.py // Should output a file called model.pth
 ```

 > The PTH file type is primarily associated with PyTorch.
 PTH is a data file for Machine Learning with PyTorch.
 PyTorch is an open source machine learning library based on the Torch library.
 It is primarily developed by Facebooks artificial intelligence research group.

-(If the above code didn't run for you, please make an **issue**)
+(If the above code didn't run for you, please make an [issue](https://github.com/australia/aboriginal-flag-cv-model/issues).

 Now onto the fun part, let's see if our generated model can find what we are looking for!

 ### Identification

-So now we should have a `model.pth` and a `sample.jpg` in the [repo](https://github.com/australia/aboriginal-flag-cv-model), let's run it to see if our model is smart enough to find the object.
+So now we should have a `model.pth` and a `samples/sample.jpg` in the [repo](https://github.com/australia/aboriginal-flag-cv-model), let's run it to see if our model is smart enough to find the object.

 Finding the objects coordinates in the picture is easy, but we also want to draw a box around the coordinates which requires just a bit more code.